sfaist/docs/api-reference/get-started.md

   icon="searchengin"
   href="/api-reference/search"
 >
-  Learn how to search for stored products
+  Learn how to search for products within your sources
 </Card>
 </CardGroup>